mcaronna1/gcp_oci_vm_start/README.md

 -Under Machine configuration you will fill in VM project will be > Example all lowercase> ahi-test

--Region & Zone: Choose a location closest to you
+-Region: Choose a location closest to you

+-Zone: leave as ANY

 -Under general purpose > Choose E2 series